Arbor School Faculty and Staff 2025-2026

 Elizabeth Thompson

 Elizabeth’s connection to Arbor runs deep.
 She was a student here, graduating in 2002, and returned years later as a Teacher Resident with the Arbor Center for Teaching program, earning her MAT in 2016.
 She circled back a final time in 2018, joining the Senior team as a Humanities, Writing, Reading, and Seminar teacher.
 She is passionate about using reading, writing, and discussion as avenues for students to deepen empathy, develop nuanced critical thinking skills, and find joy in self-expression.
-She seeks to build a classroom community in which students feel seen and valued, by her and by each other, and in which open dialogue and productive disagreement can happen.
-Beyond the classroom Elizabeth can be found singing in choir, digging in the garden, or rambling through the woods of the PNW examining mosses, mushrooms, and plants.
+She seeks to build a classroom community in which students feel seen and valued and in which open dialogue and productive disagreement can happen.
+Beyond the classroom Elizabeth can be found singing, swimming, or rambling through the woods of the PNW examining mosses, mushrooms, and plants.

 Leigh Wood